okx/okexchain-docs/docs/delegators/delegators-guide-cli.md

 // Add shares to one or more validators by all deposited okt
-// ex value for flags: <validator-addr1, validator-addr2, validator-addr3, ... validator-addrN>=okchainvaloper1alq9na49n9yycysh889rl90g9nhe58lcs50wu5,okchainvaloper1svzxp4ts5le2s4zugx34ajt6shz2hg42a3gl7g,okchainvaloper10q0rk5qnyag7wfvvt7rtphlw589m7frs863s3m,okchainvaloper1g7znsf24w4jc3xfca88pq9kmlyjdare6mph5rx, <gasPrice>=0.005okt
+// ex value for flags: <validator-addr1, validator-addr2, validator-addr3, ... validator-addrN>=exvaloper1xkl5agjzqnjnptyat2dng2asmx8g5kllg7xamv,exvaloper1fymxn4gazxzjdfvwvr0ccnrnjpwmj0r9vw3t2y,exvaloper1tkwxgcpvptua0q0h5tn0at58ufnjdue7xp9jh4,exvaloper1ja9xngm4zh0t442mse73ll30p7dczd49s88n2x, <gasPrice>=0.005okt

 exchaincli tx staking add-shares <validator-addr1, validator-addr2, validator-addr3, ... validator-addrN> --from <delegatorKeyName> --gas auto --gas-adjustment 1.5 --gas-prices <gasPrice>

+// Withdraw rewards from a given validator address.
+// ex value for flags: <validatorAddr>=exvaloper1xkl5agjzqnjnptyat2dng2asmx8g5kllg7xamv

+exchaincli tx distr withdraw-rewards <validatorAddr> --from <delegatorKeyName> --gas auto --gas-adjustment 1.5 --gas-prices <gasPrice>

+// Withdraw all delegations rewards for a delegator. exchaincli tx distr withdraw-all-rewards --from <delegatorKeyName> --gas auto --gas-adjustment 1.5 --gas-prices <gasPrice>

 // Withdraw an amount of okt and the corresponding shares from all validators.
 // You will have to wait 3 weeks before your okts are fully unbonded and transferrable